-A student cannot miss more than 10% of a particular period per semester with unexcused absences (four unexcused absences in B-G blocks or eight unexcused absences in A/H blocks.)
+A student cannot have more than 10 unexcused and/or excused absences of a particular class within a semester.
 If a student misses more than one-half of any one period, he/she is counted as having been absent for the whole period.
-If a student has missed more than 10% of any one period with unexcused absences the student may not receive credit for the course.
-Excused absences do not count toward the total missed classes for credit purposes.
+If a student has missed more than 10 classes in any one period with unexcused and / or excused absences the student may not receive credit for the course.